sveinse/yocto-benchmark/README.md

     cd yocto-benchmark
  ```

+ 2. If the machine haven't been used for Yocto building before, the necessary
- 2. Install the necessary host-tools.
-Do do this on Ubuntu, execute
+    host-tools for Yocto must be installed.
+To do this on Ubuntu, execute

  ```
     sudo ./host-install